7 Amazing things to do in Salento

 Salento one of the three Colombian areas that creates the Coffee Triangle, along with Risaralda and Caldas.
 This is why it is one of the best places to learn about Colombian coffee and the elaborate processes from the green to the read beans, the drying, the burning and finally the delicious life saving coffee.

 On your walk down to the coffee plantations there are different coffee tours to pick; Finca El Ocaso, Don Elias and the Plantation House hostel.
 On my trip, I went on the Don Elias Tour, it has the tours in English and I preferred it since they where doing it the organic way.
-We had this young 20 something tour guide which was amazing!
-He had a true passion for his family farm and the coffee that they grow.
+We had this young 20 something tour guide which was fantastic!
+He had a genuine passion for his family farm and the coffee that they grow.
 I was surprised on how much care the coffee plants need, that they made the compost from eggs, banana, coffee leftovers and everything was a part of composing the perfect earth for the coffee growing on site.
 They used Papaya trees for shades and protections for the Coffee threes.

 The tour takes around 30 minutes and that is a perfect amount of time if you are a curious person and don’t want to become a coffee expert.
 After getting to know the entire process it was finally coffee tasting of Don Elias Beans.
 That was an experience for this Norwegian girl who is very used to the filter coffee and not used to having coffee grinds in the cup.
 It tasted good, but maybe not the best.
 It was a great experience for 7 000 COP and you can’t visit Salento and not visit one of the coffee tours.
 That is like being in Paris and not eating croissant, which is impossible.